glycoinfo/glic-old/software/index.md

 <br>

 ### SNFG Legend Generator
-  SNFG Legend Generator is a simple Java tool that can generates a Powerpoint file of selected SNFG symbols that can be used for presentations and manuscripts.
+  SNFG Legend Generator is a simple Java tool that generates a Powerpoint file of selected SNFG symbols which can be used for presentations and manuscripts.

 | | |
 ---|---